← Back to Blog

 2. Digital Signature: Provides a digital signature for transactions to prove that the transaction is the true will of the asset owner, and the signature is unforgeable.

-Security Tip: The huge range of $2^{256}$ makes the probability of brute-force cracking close to zero.
+Security Tip: The huge range of 2²⁡⁢ possible values makes the probability of brute-force cracking close to zero.
 However, once the private key is lost, leaked, or tampered with, the corresponding assets will be permanently out of control, and no centralized institution can provide recovery services.

 (2) Mnemonic Phrase: A Human-Readable Backup Tool for Private Keys